The last five chapters covered every inch of the NPS land with no remnant left unexplored.

 They took it upon themselves to ensure that existing customers did not feel that their views did not matter.
 In fact, through unobtrusive in-the-moment surveys, they reacted in record times.

 "Some of our customers are actually shocked at how fast we react when a negative comment comes in.
 We've definitely received comments of, "Whoa.
-I just did this an hour ago.
-Is this an automated thing?"
+I just did this an hour ago, is this an automated thing?"
 They think it's really cool." – Loni Spratt, Director, Customer Success

 Build Loyalty With Customer Feedback